 Accommodations & Services

-Courtesy Services may be available for UMD students who need assistance accessing their courses due to a temporary health condition.
+Temporary Services may be available for UMD students who need assistance accessing their courses due to a temporary health condition.
 Temporary health conditions are those resolved in a matter of weeks or a few months.
 They are not covered by the Americans with Disabilities Act (ADA), and Courtesy Services are not guaranteed.

 Students are expected to make their own arrangements for assistance when possible.
 Examples of this include:

-To work with Disability Resources, the student must obtain a written statement from the professional treating their condition to verify the need for Courtesy Services.
+To work with Disability Resources, the student must obtain a written statement from the professional treating their condition to verify the need for Temporary Services.
 This statement must be written on letterhead and should:

 If the disability specialist determines the student qualifies for assistance with note taking and/or testing, all Disability Resources procedures must be followed.

 The student is responsible for contacting each of his/her instructors to explain their absence, share the professional's written statement, and determine the time frame to make up work.